redis/redis-benchmarks-specification/Readme.md

 Currently, the following members actively support this project:

 - [Redis Ltd.](https://redis.com/) via the Redis Performance Group: providing steady-stable infrastructure platform to run the benchmark suite.
 Supporting the active development of this project within the company.
+- [Intel.](https://intel.com/): Intel is hosting an on-prem cluster of servers dedicated to the always-on automatic performance testing.

+  The cluster contains six current generation (IceLake) servers and six prior generation (CascadeLake) servers connected to a high-speed 40Gb switch.

+  The older servers are used for performance testing across hardware generations, as well as for load generation clients in client-server benchmarks.

 ## Scope